cbussick/cb-masterthesis/README.md

 ![DiNAs Lab Logo](public/logo/dinaslab-logo-simple.svg)

 DiNAs lab is a platform for teaching school students about biology.
 This project is part of the curriculum of our master's degree.
-It was developed throughout the summer semester 2023 and winter semester 2023/2024.

 ## Quickstart